 - He at absolutely no point in the future safeguards Arian principles in his works, but he never turns into an Athanasian in his accentuation upon the homoousion.

-- The truth of the matter is that in that epistle Arius diligently dodges such most loved Arian phrases as could stress the distinctions among himself and Alexander, and Eusebius appears to have kept away from them for a similar explanation.
+- But the truth is that in that epistle, Arius diligently dodges such most loved Arian phrases as could stress the distinctions between himself and Alexander.
+Eusebius appears to have kept away from them for a similar explanation.

 He says toward the end of his epistle to the Cæsarean church that he had not been familiar with utilizing such articulations as “In the past, he was not,” “He came to be from nothing,” and so on.
-Furthermore, there is no obvious explanation for the uncertainty that he talks about in reality.
-Indeed, even in his epistles to Alexander and Euphration, he doesn’t utilize those expressions (however he guards the regulation instructed by the first of them), nor does Arius himself, in the epistle to Alexander whereupon Eusebius based his insight into the framework, utilize those articulations, even though he also shows a similar principle.
+Furthermore, there is no obvious explanation for the uncertainty he talks about.
+Indeed, even in his epistles to Alexander and Euphration, he doesn’t utilize those expressions (however, he guards the regulation instructed by the first of them), nor does Arius himself, in the epistle to Alexander, after that Eusebius based his insight into the framework, utilize those articulations, even though he also shows a similar principle.